 In terms of the most non-toxic of the mineral-based paints I found in North America, BioShield Clay Paint is the winner.

-It has a high percentage of natural ingredients, the least amount of concerning additives and the lowest odor.
+This has a high percentage of natural ingredients, the least amount of concerning additives and the lowest odor of the four.

 I found the odor of it even straight out of the bottle to be mild and nonoffensive.
 Depending on your level of sensitivity, this may smell slightly like polymers or it might smell totally benign to you.